 Install WordPress, Drupal, and other programs in just a few clicks with Softaculous Instant installer.

 What if you Still Need Third-Party Hosting?

-While we’re quite proud of InMotion Hosting’s email hosting services, we understand that they may not be right for your business.
+We’re quite proud of InMotion Hosting’s email hosting services, which has been named The Best Business Email Providers of 2021 by Digital.com.
+However, we understand that they may not be right for your business.
 If you are already using an established third-party email hosting service, you may be reluctant to change your workflow.
 Don’t worry, we understand!
 At InMotion Hosting, we make it easy to combine your web hosting with third-party email hosting services like Office365 or Google Workspace.
 That way, you always have the right option available for you and your business.